Phase transitions and finite-size effects in integrable virial statistical models

 where $\Delta x=x-x_c$, $\Delta t=t-t_c$, and the function $U(r_1,r_2)$ is defined via logarithmic derivative of the Pearcey function:

-The scale parameters in Eq.~\eqref{eq:critical_v_Dubrovin-Elaeva} are specified via $\alpha=\frac{1}{2\gamma}=(\frac{\kappa}{8})^{1/4}, \beta=(\frac{\kappa}{2[\epsilon''({\rm v}_c)]^2})^{1/2}$, where $\kappa=\frac{1}{6} \left[\epsilon^{(4)}({\rm v}_c) \, t_c - s^{(4)}({\rm v}_c)\right]$.
-The ``critical EOS'' \eqref{eq:critical_v_Dubrovin-Elaeva} at various values of $N$ is shown in Fig.~\ref{fig:plot_v_finite_N}, illustrating how the critical signature smooths out at small $N$.
+The scale parameters in Eq.~\eqref{eq:critical_v_DE} are specified via $\alpha=\frac{1}{2\gamma}=(\frac{\kappa}{8})^{1/4}, \beta=(\frac{\kappa}{2[\epsilon''({\rm v}_c)]^2})^{1/2}$, where $\kappa=\frac{1}{6} \left[\epsilon^{(4)}({\rm v}_c) \, t_c - s^{(4)}({\rm v}_c)\right]$.
+The ``critical EOS'' \eqref{eq:critical_v_DE} at various values of $N$ is shown in Fig.~\ref{fig:plot_v_finite_N}, illustrating how the critical signature smooths out at small $N$~\cite{Chomaz:1999az}.

-{\bf\em Example: Phase transitions in QCD}---An important example of a physical system displaying multiple critical points is represented by nuclear matter whose underlying physics is described by QCD~\cite{Stephanov:2006zvm}.
-The two major properties of quarks and gluons, i.e., asymptotic freedom at high energy and confinement at low energy, indicate two different phases separated by a first-order phase transition (FOPT): the quark-gluon plasma (QGP) and hadron gas (HG)~\cite{Sorensen:2023zkk}.
-The latter also features a vdW-type nuclear L-G transition at low energy due to hadronic interactions~\cite{PhysRevLett.75.1040,Wang:2020tgb}.
-Effective mean-field models for describing both critical points are feasible by choosing baryon density $n_B$ as the order parameter which is well defined across different QCD scales.
-Indeed, it has been emphasized that mean-field statistical mechanics approaches to QCD matter prove to be very effective because they naturally lead to EOS reproducing the known properties of ordinary nuclear matter, and they allow to explore critical behavior in dense nuclear matter over vast regions of the QCD phase diagram~\cite{SorensenPhysRevC.104.034904, PhysRevLett.131.202303}.
+\sect{Application: phase transitions in QCD} An important example of a physical system displaying multiple critical points is represented by nuclear matter whose underlying physics is described by QCD~\cite{Stephanov:2006zvm}.
+The two major properties of quarks and gluons, i.e., asymptotic freedom at high energy and confinement at low energy, indicate two different phases separated by a first-order phase transition: the quark-gluon plasma (QGP) and hadron gas (HG)~\cite{Sorensen:2023zkk}.
+The latter also features a vdW-type nuclear L-G transition at low energy due to hadronic interactions~\cite{Panagiotou:1984rb,PhysRevLett.75.1040,Wang:2020tgb}.
+Effective mean-field models for describing both critical points are feasible by choosing baryon density $n_B$ as the order parameter which is well defined across different scales.
+Indeed, it has been emphasized that mean-field statistical mechanics approaches to QCD matter prove to be very effective because they naturally lead to EOS reproducing the known properties of ordinary nuclear matter, and, as an effective and macroscopic statistical model, allow us to explore critical behavior in dense nuclear matter over vast regions of the QCD phase diagram~\cite{SorensenPhysRevC.104.034904, PhysRevLett.131.202303}.

-In the isothermal–isobaric ensemble, the order parameter is the volume density ${\rm v}=1/n_B$.
+In the isothermal-isobaric ensemble, we identify $N$ as the total baryon number, which remains fixed due to baryon number conservation.
+Consequently, the order parameter is taken to be the volume density ${\rm v}=1/n_B$.
 We therefore propose a phenomenological mean-field model by assuming that the phase transitions governed by QCD can be described by such order parameter via the hard-sphere entropy and potential energy \eqref{eq:s_e}, taking a virial-type expansion with $m=6$.
-Accordingly, in the $N\to\infty$ limit, Eq.~\eqref{eq:eos_SPA} implies the following EOS
+Accordingly, in TL, Eq.~\eqref{eq:eos_SPA} implies the following EOS